tests-always-included/libnss_exec/README.md

 To help create and debug your script you should build `nss_test`

-    # Build the test tool
+    # Build the test tool - this is built automatically with the library
-    make nss_test
+    make

     # Run the test tool
-    nss_test
+    nss_exec_test

-The test tool will run `./nss_exec` so you can work on a copy of the script in the current directory and move it to `/sbin/nss_exec` once it is completed.
+The test tool will run `./nss_exec` (the `nss_exec` script in the current working directory) so you can work on a copy of the script and later move it to `/sbin/nss_exec` once it is fully tested.

+The test tool lets you simulate calls to the script.
+For example, you can see what is returned by a `getpwnam()` call by running this command:

+    ./nss_exec_test getpwnam username_goes_here

+### SELinux

 If things are not working with `sshd` or other services, double check your SELinux rules.
 They can mess things up without giving you any diagnostic information in log files.